digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ## **8** PROCESSING OF PERSONAL DATA

-Norway Post will process personal data as a result of the User using Digipost and will comply with the provisions of the applicable personal data regulations in all processing of personal data.
-The Data Owner is Norway Post AS, PO Box 1500 Sentrum, 0001 Oslo.
+Posten Bring will process personal data as a result of the User using Digipost and will comply with the provisions of the applicable personal data regulations in all processing of personal data.
+The Data Owner is Posten Bring AS, PO Box 1500 Sentrum, 0001 Oslo.

 The processing of personal data and the User’s rights are described in more